 Credit and counterparty risk

 Counterparty risk arises also from financial transactions agreed upon with banks, financial institutions and corporations.
-The risk is managed by careful selection of banks and other counterparties and by applying counterparty specific limits and netting agreements such as ISDA (Master agreement of International Swaps and Derivatives Association).
+The risk is managed by careful selection of banks and other counterparties and by applying counterparty specific limits and netting agreements such as ISDA (Master agreement of International Swaps and Derivatives Association), see note 8.
 When measuring the financial credit risk exposure, all open exposures such as cash at bank accounts, investments, deposits and other financial transactions, for example derivative contracts, are included.
-The compliance with financial counterparty limits are regularly monitored by the management.
+The compliance with financial counterparty limits is regularly monitored by the management.